Skip to content Skip to footer

 Dental anxiety is not unusual and does not prevent patients from receiving care.

 Most dental practices plan for anxiety and address it routinely.
-For patients who have avoided care, a consultation visit focused on discussion rather than treatment can be a practical first step.
+For patients who have avoided care, starting with a visit focused on evaluation and discussion can be a practical first step.

 Frequently Asked Questions About Dental Anxiety